2024 Pakistani general election: Return of Nawaz Sharif to electoral politics

-At the start of May 2023, the PDM government adopted a law allowing for filing review petitions against prior Supreme Court verdicts.to At the end of June, another law, limiting disqualification to five years, was adopted.
+At the start of May 2023, the PDM government adopted a law allowing for filing review petitions against prior Supreme Court verdicts.
+At the end of June, another law, limiting disqualification to five years, was adopted.
 It also allows the electoral commission to announce the date of an election without consulting the President of the country.

 After serving 12 months of his 7-year sentence on corruption charges, former prime minister Nawaz Sharif left the country on 19 November 2019 to receive medical treatment in London, promising to return in 4 weeks.
 He was declared a fugitive in 2021 after failing to appear before courts despite summons.
 Sharif obtained protective bail on 19 October 2023, which allowed him to return from 4 years of self-imposed exile without being arrested.
 On October 21, he returned to the country where he was welcomed in Lahore by a gathering of tens of thousands of his supporters.

 On 9 January 2024, a seven-member Supreme Court bench under Chief Justice Qazi Faez Isa, hearing a review petition against lifetime disqualification, announced a 6–1 majority verdict with Justice Yahya Afridi dissenting.
 The verdict set aside the earlier Supreme Court interpretation of lifetime disqualification for article 62(1)(f) of the constitution, stating that it violated fundamental rights, and instead set a five-year disqualification following the newly passed laws for lawmakers who fail the moral standard of "sadiq and ameen" (honest and righteous).
-The timing of the verdict ensured that Sharif, who was disqualified for life in the Panama Papers case in 2017, is eligible to contest these elections with a possible fourth term as prime minister.
+The timing of the verdict ensured that Sharif, who was disqualified for life in the Panama Papers case in 2017, was eligible to contest these elections with a possible fourth term as prime minister.